-• The UM Flint Sustainability Committee was established by the Chancellor to lead and coordinate the work of making progress toward carbon neutrality on the Flint campus.
-This standing committee, through the Chancellor's Office, is co-chaired by Heather Dawson, Executive Director of the Office of Research & Economic Development, and Richard Hamilton, Instrument and Control Specialist Designee for Facilities and Operations.
-This committee will discuss and work on implementing strategies resulting from work done by UM President's Commission on Carbon Neutrality (PCCN).
+- The UM Flint Sustainability Committee was established by the Chancellor to lead and coordinate the work of making progress toward carbon neutrality on the Flint campus.
+This standing committee, through the Chancellor's Office, is co-chaired by Heather Dawson, Professor of Biology, and Richard Hamilton, Instrument and Control Specialist Designee for Facilities and Operations.
+This committee will discuss and work on implementing strategies resulting from work done by UM President's Commission on Carbon Neutrality (PCCN). - The UM Flint Sustainability Committee was active in planning and initiating the Fall 2022 Sustainability Week in November 2022.
+Highlights from the UMF Sustainability Week can be found here: https://pba.umich.edu/highlights-from-flint-sustainability-week/